 Technological advances

-Advanced technologies, such as embryo gene editing and immune compatibility testing, are advancing rapidly and promise substantial improvements in both the success and safety of procedures.
+Advanced technologies, such as embryo gene editing and immune compatibility testing, are making rapid progress and promise substantial improvements in both the success and safety of procedures.

-New drug protocols and holistic approaches integrating acupuncture, meditation and dietary modifications are showing positive results.
-Research continues to explore these avenues to offer increasingly personalized and effective solutions.
+New drug protocols and holistic approaches incorporating acupuncture, meditation and dietary modifications are showing positive results.
+Research continues to explore these avenues to offer increasingly personalised and effective solutions.